 APRIL 2019 – Deployment of Devices to Thahameso

-APRIL 2019 – Standard Bank Free State comes on Board
+APRIL 2019 – Standard Bank Free State sponsors a school

 MAY 2019 – Deputy President hands out Omang Devices at Tiisetsang School